Vectorface/vpci/README.md

 * Memcache
 * TempFileCache (A caching system that uses temporary files)

+---

 ## Configurability

-Ca-Ching comes with a easy to set-up configuration system.
+VPCI comes with a easy to set-up configuration system.
 Its default behaviour is to select the "best" (ordered as in the [Currently Supported](#currently-supported-cache-types) section) caching system.
 The retieval of the cache is done with a singleton, meaning that you will not loose your reference to your cache once it has been created.
 Instead, simply call CacheSingleton::GetCache() whenever the reference is needed.

+---

 ## Use

-Ca-Ching is desinged to run entirely on four commands: `get()`, `set()`, `clean()` and `flush()`.
+VPCI is desinged to run entirely on four commands: `get()`, `set()`, `clean()` and `flush()`.

+---

 ### Get